andraugust/andraugust.github.io/index.md

 ## [Quantum Mechanics Part 3: Joint Systems & Entanglement](quantum-3.html)

 <p style="opacity:0.5">11/2023</p>
-Notes on combining systems in quantum mechanics, based on Leonard Susskind's book _The Theoretical Minimum_.
+Notes on how to model combined systems in quantum mechanics, based on Leonard Susskind's book _The Theoretical Minimum_.

 ## [Quantum Mechanics Part 2: Dynamics & Continuous States](quantum-2.html)

 <p style="opacity:0.5">07/2023</p>
-Notes on dynamics and the representation of continuous states in quantum mechanics, based on Leonard Susskind's book _The Theoretical Minimum_.
+Notes on the dynamics and representation of continuous states in quantum mechanics, based on Leonard Susskind's book _The Theoretical Minimum_.

 ## [Quantum Mechanics Part 1: States & Principles](quantum-1.html)

 <p style="opacity:0.5">06/2023</p>
-Notes on foundational ideas in quantum mechanics, based on Leonard Susskind's book _The Theoretical Minimum_.
+Notes on the foundations of quantum mechanics, based on Leonard Susskind's book _The Theoretical Minimum_.

 ## [Classical Mechanics](classical-mechanics.html)

 <p style="opacity:0.5">05/2022</p>
-Notes on classical mechanics based on Leonard Susskind's book _The Theoretical Minimum_.
-The notes start with states and dynamics and then derives various formulations of classical mechanics, touching on symmetries, conservation laws and determinism.
+Notes on classical mechanics from Leonard Susskind's book _The Theoretical Minimum_.
+The notes start with states and dynamics and then derives various formulations of CM, touching on symmetries, conservation laws and determinism.

 ## [TLDR: CNN Texture Bias](cnn-texture-bias.html)